esp-rs/esp32-hal/README.md

 # esp32-hal

+⚠️  **NOTE** this HAL is now in maintenence mode only, and will be archived when we have ported all drivers to the new multichip HAL: [esp-rs/esp-hal](https://github.com/esp-rs/esp-hal)

 A hardware abstraction layer for the [esp32](https://en.wikipedia.org/wiki/ESP32) written in Rust.

-Contributions are welcome :)

 Join in on the discussion: https://matrix.to/#/#esp-rs:matrix.org!